 Arab Barometer conducts high quality public opinion surveys in the Middle East and North Africa (MENA) since 2006.
 All country surveys are based on probability samples representative of citizens aged 18 or above.
-Each country surveyed includes approx. 2,400 respondents, on average.
-The error margin of our surveys is ± 3 percent.
-Interviews are conducted face-to-face in the respondent’s residence.
+Details about the mode, sample size, and margin of error are available for each wave on the website.

 Arab Barometer is the largest repository of publicly available data on the views of men and women in the MENA region.
 Our findings give a voice to the needs and concerns of Arab publics.
 To date, Arab Barometer has conducted 55 national surveys over six waves including more than 75,000 interviews in 15 Arab countries.

 The surveys provide national coverage of citizens aged 18 and above in all counties.
 Thus, the universe is comprised of the population by governorate living in both urban and rural areas.
 The survey results are representative at the national level as well as the governorate level.
 See our Technical Reports by wave for detailed information by country.